Hüsker Dü: Post-breakup (1989–present)

 Mould and Hart produced solo albums and formed the bands Sugar and Nova Mob, respectively.
 Mould also joined Richard Morel in the band Blowoff.
-In 2005, after several years of eschewing playing shows with an electric band, Mould returned to touring with a band and included Hüsker Dü and Sugar songs in his sets.
+In 2005, after retiring from playing shows with an electric band in 1998, Mould returned to touring with a band and included Hüsker Dü and Sugar songs in his sets.
 His album Silver Age, which came soon after the reissue of Sugar's two full-length albums in 2012, was widely acclaimed as a return to form.
-Mould's backing band features Jason Narducy (Verbow, Split Single) and Jon Wurster (Superchunk, The Mountain Goats) on bass and drums, respectively.
+Mould's backing band features Jason Narducy (Verbow, Split Single) and Jon Wurster (Superchunk, the Mountain Goats) on bass and drums, respectively.
 Norton formed the band Grey Area, played with Shotgun Rationale, and became a chef.
 He and his ex-wife Sarah owned a restaurant in Red Wing, Minnesota, called The Nortons', until 2010.
-In addition to his restaurant duties, in 2006 Norton returned to music as the bassist for the Minnesota-based band The Gang Font, featuring Interloper.
+In addition to his restaurant duties, in 2006 Norton returned to music as the bassist for the Minnesota-based band the Gang Font, featuring Interloper.
 The group released an eponymous album in 2007.
 In 2016, Norton also joined the Wisconsin indie rock band Porcupine, actively performing and recording with them.

 On October 21, 2004, Mould and Hart reunited at a Minneapolis benefit concert for ailing Soul Asylum bassist Karl Mueller, who had been receiving treatment for cancer.
-At the end of what had been scheduled as a solo set by Mould, Mould brought out Hart to play "Hardly Getting Over It" and "Never Talking to You Again."
+At the end of what had been scheduled as a solo set by Mould, he brought out Hart to play "Never Talking To You Again" and "Hardly Getting Over It".
 Mould noted that the performance should not ignite any "false hope" for a reunion.

 On October 12, 2015, Hüsker Dü launched an official website, which is an online merchandise store.
 Norton told the Star Tribune that he, Mould, and Hart had worked out a licensing agreement for their music and that a Facebook page is "likely to go online soon."
 When asked about a possible Hüsker Dü reunion, Norton replied, "The main thing is, there's ongoing communication between the three of us now."

 Hart died of liver cancer on September 13, 2017, at the age of 56.
 In a public statement, Mould remembered his former bandmate as "a gifted visual artist, a wonderful storyteller, and a frighteningly talented musician.
 Everyone touched by his spirit will always remember."

 On November 10, 2017, the Numero Group label released the three-CD/four-LP box set Savage Young Dü, which spans the band's first four years, containing demos, studio, and live recordings.

 On March 30, 2019, the 40th anniversary of the first Hüsker Dü show in St. Paul, Bob Mould played a concert in St. Paul, in which he was supported by the band Porcupine, featuring Greg Norton.
 To commemorate the occasion, both former Hüsker Dü members paid tribute to their late bandmate Grant Hart, and included one of his songs in their sets, with Mould performing "Never Talking to You Again" and Porcupine performing their cover of "Standing by the Sea".